contextgeneric/cgp-patterns/content/error-handling.md

 }
 ```

-The provider `DebugAnyhowError` can raise any source error `SourceError` into `anyhow::Error`,
-given that `SourceError` implements `Debug`.
-To implement the `raise_error` method, we
-simply use the `anyhow!` macro, and format the source error using `Debug`.

-With a context-generic error raiser like `DebugAnyhowError`, a concrete context
-can now use a provider like `ValidateTokenIsNotExpired`, which can use
-`DebugAnyhowError` to raise source errors that only implement `Debug`, such as
-`&'static str` and `ErrAuthTokenHasExpired`.
+In this implementation, the `DebugAnyhowError` provider raises any source error into an `anyhow::Error`, as long as the source error implements `Debug`.
+The `raise_error` method uses the `anyhow!` macro and formats the source error using the `Debug` trait.
+This approach allows a concrete context to use providers like `ValidateTokenIsNotExpired` while relying on `DebugAnyhowError` to raise source errors such as `&'static str` or `ErrAuthTokenHasExpired`, which only implement `Debug` or `Display`.

 ## The `cgp-error-anyhow` Crate

-The CGP project offers the [`cgp-error-anyhow`](https://docs.rs/cgp-error-anyhow) crate, which includes the anyhow-specific providers that we have discussed in this chapter.
-The constructs are not included as part of the core `cgp` crate, as we don't want to include `anyhow` as part of the crate dependencies.
+The CGP project provides the [`cgp-error-anyhow`](https://docs.rs/cgp-error-anyhow) crate, which includes the anyhow-specific providers discussed in this chapter.
+These constructs are offered as a separate crate rather than being part of the core `cgp` crate to avoid adding `anyhow` as a mandatory dependency.

-Similarly, there are other CGP error crates that use other error libraries as the error type.
-The [`cgp-error-eyre`](https://docs.rs/cgp-error-eyre) crate can work with `eyre::Error`, and the [`cgp-error-std`](https://docs.rs/cgp-error-std) crate can work with `Box<dyn core::error::Error>`.
+In addition, CGP offers other error crates tailored to different error handling libraries.
+The [`cgp-error-eyre`](https://docs.rs/cgp-error-eyre) crate supports `eyre::Error`, while the [`cgp-error-std`](https://docs.rs/cgp-error-std) crate works with `Box<dyn core::error::Error>`.

-As we can see in this chapter, CGP makes it very easy for entire projects to switch between error handling implementations, without being tightly coupled with a specific error type.
-Supposed that we want to run the application in a resource-constrained environment, we can swap the use of `cgp-error-anyhow` with `cgp-error-std` inside the component wiring, then the application would now make use of the simpler `Box<dyn Error>` type to handle errors.
+As demonstrated in this chapter, CGP allows projects to easily switch between error handling implementations without being tightly coupled to a specific error type.
+For instance, if the application needs to run in a resource-constrained environment, replacing `cgp-error-anyhow` with `cgp-error-std` in the component wiring enables the application to use the simpler `Box<dyn Error>` type for error handling.

 ## Putting It Altogether